Home/Grains/Millet

 MythMillet is only for birds.+

-RealityMillet is a nutritious grain that is widely consumed by humans in various cultures around the world.
+RealityMillet is a nutritious grain that is widely consumed by humans in various cultures.

 MythMillet is not nutritious.+

-RealityMillet is rich in essential nutrients, including vitamins, minerals, and antioxidants, making it a healthy food choice.
+RealityMillet is rich in essential nutrients, including protein, fiber, and various vitamins and minerals.

 Healthy Recipes